-- e.
-Monitoring Alternative.
-Despite the requirements of Section 5.1(B)(1)(c), above, an archaeological survey shall not be required where the project proponent, the City, DAHP, and any affected Native American tribes, all approve a written plan for on-site project monitoring by a professional archaeologist throughout all project phases that include ground-disturbing work.
-This monitoring plan shall be drafted by a professional archaeologist at the applicant's expense. - f.
+- f.
 Project Modification Alternative.
-Despite the requirements of Section 5.1(B)(1)(c), above, an archaeological survey shall not be required where the project is modified so that it no longer triggers the risk factor(s) under 5.1(B)(1)(c) that would have resulted in the need for an archeological survey under these regulations. - 1.2.
-Inadvertent Discoveries.
-Developers and property owners shall immediately stop work and notify the local government, DAHPthe Washington State Department of Archeology and Historic Preservation, and affected Native AmericanIndian tribes if archaeological resources are discovereduncovered during excavation.
+Despite the requirements of Section 5.1(B)(1)(c), above, an archaeological survey shall not be required where the project is modified so that it no longer triggers the risk factor(s) under 5.1(B)(1)(c) that would have resulted in the need for an archeological survey under these regulations. - Inadvertent Discoveries.
+Developers and property owners shall immediately stop work and notify the local government, DAHP, and affected Native American tribes if archaeological resources are discovered.
 Construction may recommence pursuant to RCW 27.44.040, RCW 27.53.040 and WAC 25-48-030.
-A notification stating this requirement shall be included on City shoreline permits, exemptions, and other project approval documents. - 2.
-Prior to issuance of a permit in areas documented to contain archaeological resources, a cultural resources site inspection or evaluation by a professional archaeologist shall be required in coordination with affected Indian tribes. - 3.
+A notification stating this requirement shall be included on City shoreline permits, exemptions, and other project approval documents. - 3.
 Resource Management.
-If a cultural resource site inspection or evaluation identifies the presence of significant cultural, historic or archaeological, or historic resources are identified in the project area, the project proponent shall engage a cultural resource management plan shall be prepared by a professional archaeologist (or a historic preservation management professional, where appropriate) to prepare a resource management plan.
+If significant cultural, archaeological, or historic resources are identified in the project area, the project proponent shall engage a professional archaeologist (or a historic preservation management professional, where appropriate) to prepare a resource management plan.
 The resource management plan shall, at a minimum, conform to DAHP's then-current management standards.
-In addition, a permit or other requirements administered by DAHP the Washington State Department of Archaeology and Historic Preservation pursuant to RCW 27.44 and RCW 27.53 may apply.
+In addition, a permit or other requirement administered by DAHP pursuant to RCW 27.44 and RCW 27.53 may apply.